URL path: Index page // Cadmium (Cd)

 How is one exposed to Cadmium?

 • Eating foods containing Cadmium.
-Low levels of Cadmium are found in all foods (the highest levels are in shellfish and in the liver and kidneys of animals).
+All foods have low levels of Cadmium (the highest levels are in shellfish and the liver and kidneys of animals).

 • By smoking cigarettes or by inhaling cigarette smoke.